BaiazOrozbekov/BaiazOrozbekov/README.md

 ###

-<p align="left">A beginner developer who strives for constant growth and development in the field of programming.</p>
+<p align="left">I am a beginner developer who strives for constant growth and development in the field of programming.</p>

 ###